DARRIN T. MISH: Good morning and welcome to the IRS Solution Attorney show I am THE IRS Solution Attorney Darrin T. Mish.

 KATRINA MADEWELL: No, it’s really like you know somebody like me that’s been doing it for 20 years, so we really can help to avoid a lot of those problems because we already knew about them in advance cause we know all the rules and the law and that kind of stuff.
 It’s no different than you, but with an IRS problem you know how to deal with it and I use like an regular everyday analogy, I tell people it’s kind of like, like real estate is like if you are going to play a game like a board game and then you decide you are going to play the board game with somebody like me that knows all the rules, I play the game a bunch and you’ve never played the game before, well you are not going to win because you have never played the game and I’ve done it for years.

-DARRIN T. MISH: Yeah, just yesterday a gentleman came into the office as a prospect and he had his, all his paperwork filled out for an offer and compromise, technically he had the forms filled out pretty close to right and his basic question was WHY should I hire you instead of just filing what you are looking at?
+DARRIN T. MISH: Yeah, just yesterday a gentleman came into the office as a prospect and he had his, all his paperwork filled out for an Offer in Compromise, technically he had the forms filled out pretty close to right and his basic question was WHY should I hire you instead of just filing what you are looking at?
 I was like well…

 KATRINA MADEWELL: I know the rules and I know how to play the game.